RawTherapee/RawPedia/content/Local_Adjustments/index.md

 ###### Wavelet level tone mapping

-Example to enhance the texture : [Example in Getting started - with Wavelets Tone mapping](Local_Adjustments#Three_ways_of_increasing_texture.md)
+Example to enhance the texture: [Example in Getting started - with Wavelets Tone mapping](Local_Adjustments#Three_ways_of_increasing_texture.md)